jim-smith/Artificial_Intelligence_1/README.md

 The notebooks for the lectures and the lab workbooks are all in the weekly folders.

+### The following are disabled for 2025 because they were not super-stable, but could be re-enabled

 ### Automatic import to student accounts on csctcloud jupyterhub server
 CSCTcloud has nbgitpuller enabled
 - Thus  if students follow the link below to access  it will automatically pull the latest materials in the main branch of this repository